hallucinaet/rock-paper-scissors/README.md

 # rock-paper-scissors
-Rock Paper Scissors game in the Console
+Rock Paper Scissors game which runs in the Console

 Written in C#